Handicap Guidelines: Automatic Changes to Handicaps (the AHS)

 - clearly publicised prior to the start of the tournament as consisting of qualifying games.

-The Tournament Handicapper must assign a handicap to each non CA member prior to the start of the player's first event in the Domain.
+The Tournament Handicapper must assign a handicap to each player who is not a Croquet England associate prior to the start of the player's first event in the Domain.

 - In countries without an equivalent automatic handicap system